Cosmetology Schools in Virginia

 Can I Apprentice as a Cosmetologist in Virginia?

 If you don't want to attend a regular cosmetology program, you can earn your license through an apprenticeship.
-The Department of Labor and Industry oversees apprenticeships in Virginia, and cosmetology apprenticeships require 3,000 hours of work experience over 18 months.
+Cosmetology apprenticeships last for 3,000 hours over 18 months.
 During this time, the curriculum is organized as follows: